Linear response study of collisionless spin drag: Introduction

 While we will mostly focus on homogeneous systems, our formalism applies to discrete space Hamiltonians alike, with just very small modifications as explained in Appendix \ref{subsec:latticedrag}.

 The structure of the paper is as follows.
-In section \ref{sec2} we provide the microscopic definition of the drag within linear response theory and rigorously derive its correction to the energy weighted sum rule.
-In section \ref{sec:WIBG} we specialize to a $\mathbb{Z}_2$ symmetric Bose-Bose mixture.
-We recover the known value of the superfluid drag in subsection \ref{subsec:bogoliubov} and calculate its effect on the spin speed of sound and on the spin dipole frequency in \ref{sec:sound} and \ref{sec:dipole}, respectively.
-Appendix \ref{subsec:latticedrag} is devoted to derive our main results for Bose-Hubbard Hamiltonians.
+In sec.~\ref{sec2} we provide the microscopic definition of the drag within linear response theory and rigorously derive its correction to the energy weighted sum rule.
+In sec.~\ref{sec:WIBG} we specialize to a $\mathbb{Z}_2$ symmetric Bose-Bose mixture.
+We recover the known value \cite{FilShe} of the superfluid drag in subsec.~\ref{subsec:bogoliubov} and calculate its effect on the spin speed of sound and on the spin dipole frequency in subsecs.~\ref{sec:sound} and \ref{sec:dipole}, respectively.
+In sec.~\ref{sec:quickresponse} we devise an efficient way to measure the drag by studying the short-time response to a quick perturbation.
+Appendix \ref{app:thermodynamics} includes results for thermodynamic quantities such as the susceptibility and the chemical potential for a weakly interacting mixture.
+These results are used in subsecs.~\ref{sec:sound} and \ref{sec:dipole}.
+Appendix \ref{subsec:latticedrag} is devoted to generalizing the results for Bose-Hubbard Hamiltonians.